mostafa/react-native-fullscreen-video/README.md

 ## Limitation(s)
 1. `FIXED` <s>Your app should be locked in [portrait orientation](http://stackoverflow.com/a/34086828/6999563), for this component to work.</s> Your app no longer needs to be locked in portrait orientation.
-2. I haven't tested it with any other routing/navigation package, other than react-native-router-flux.
+2. `FIXED` <s>I haven't tested it with any other routing/navigation package, other than react-native-router-flux.</s> No special routing/navigation is needed, the component works independently.
 3. Not all properties are supported right now for the internal video component.
 4. It doesn't contain any player controls.